isaaczinda/hls/Reasoning.md

 # List Literals

 # TODO
- * add the parser / AST for the full language
- *

  * Re-consider division ****** do this soon
     - check why Ac Types does `IntX / IntY = Int(X+Y)` when I think `IntX / IntY = IntX` is right.
+ * write an interpreter for the full language
  * finish typechecking for slicing (once there is an interpreter for the full language)
- * move some explicit casting tests (that have to do with fixed point numbers) into the type tests section

 # Long-term TODO
  * add some structure-like datatype which allows for case-statement pattern matching